 The department is cognizant of the health needs of our active duty soldiers, veterans and military retirees and is proud to provide faculty support to EVMS’s military medicine club and to our students with military commitments.
 Given the large number of military, veterans and retires in the Hampton Roads area we look for venues where we can support them through education, research and community service.

 Student recognition is another key departmental undertaking.
 Annually, students are selected for membership in the Association of Pathology Chairs Honor Society, and for graduation awards in anatomy, neuroscience, and pathology.
-The department also has an outstanding record for recruiting students to pursue postgraduate training in pathology.
-For the Class of 2014, 7 graduating students out of a class of 124 students pursued pathology residencies, which is well above the national average.

 The Department is also proud to have established the Nicholas A. D’Amato M.D. memorial lecture.
 Dr. D’Amato was a Navy veteran, and long-time EVMS faculty member well versed in anatomy, pathology, medical education and the humanities.
 Please read more about Dr. D’Amato on this site.
 Donations to the EVMS Foundation to support the Nicholas A. D’Amato lecture, or to the Pathology and Anatomy Department to fund faculty development as well as faculty and student research are welcomed.

 Richard M. Conran, Ph.D., M.D., J.D., FCAP